bbastedo/Fifa20Tourney/README.md

 ## Scoring System
 https://docs.google.com/spreadsheets/d/11Mh1H0yloi1JgfQUzjNQkVHhXOBpKfDrfOmHj1_TQVM/edit#gid=2011556244

-## Players
+## Players and Draft Order
-- Ben
+1. Ben
-- Brennan
+2. Cole
-- Cole
+3. Brennan
-- Dylan
+4. John
-- Eric
+5. Tyler
-- John
+6. Luke
-- Luke
+7. Dylan
-- Tyler
+8. Erick

 ## Rules
 1. Each player will be shuffled and the draft.py app will determine the order of the draft.